history of 6989 'Wightwick Hall'(Revised 23rd July 2017) Jeff Jackson.

 was built at Swindon under Swindon Works Lot Number 366, was completed on 25th March 1948 and entered service the same month

-with British Railways Western Region based out of Hereford, to replace one of the Saints that was withdrawn.
-She was the second
+with British Railways Western Region based at Hereford Shed, to replace one of the Saints that was withdrawn.
+6989 was the

 and cost £9,686 to build, including the tender.